Rich, Flavorful Braised Meat Sauce with Pork Shoulder

 Instructions

-- Preheat oven to 300 F. Pat the pork dry with paper towels, then season generously on all sides with salt and pepper.
+- Season the pork.
+Preheat oven to 300°F. Pat the pork dry with paper towels, then season generously on all sides with salt and pepper.

-- Add chopped onion to the skillet and cook, stirring often, until translucent, about 5 minutes.
+- Sauté aromatics.
+Add chopped onion to the skillet and cook, stirring often, until translucent, about 5 minutes.
 Add garlic and cook for 1 minute more.

-- Pour in crushed tomatoes and scrape the bottom of the pan to loosen up any brown bits, then add wine and chicken stock.
+- Make the sauce.
+Pour in crushed tomatoes and scrape the bottom of the pan to loosen up any brown bits, then add wine and chicken stock.
 Return pork to the pot, then bring liquid to a boil.

-- Meanwhile, tie the thyme and oregano sprigs together with kitchen twine.
-Add herbs and red pepper flakes to the pot, cover, then transfer to the oven and cook for 2-2 ½ hours.
+- Cook the sauce.
+Meanwhile, tie the thyme and oregano sprigs together with kitchen twine.
+Add herbs and red pepper flakes to the pot, cover, then transfer to the oven and cook for 2-2½ hours.

-- When pork is fork tender, remove from the oven and let cool slightly.
+- Shred the pork.
+When pork is fork tender, remove from the oven and let cool slightly.
 To shred the pork, either remove with a slotted spoon and place in a large mixing bowl or working directly in the pot use two forks to pull the meat in opposite directions.

-- Add apple cider vinegar to the pot, then return pork and stir to combine.
-Serve immediately (over pasta? polenta? baked potato?
-FRENCH FRIES?).
-Sprinkle with Parmesan or Pecorino Romano.
+- Finish the sauce, then serve!
+Add apple cider vinegar to the pot, then return pork and stir to combine.
+Serve over pasta, polenta, or baked potatoes, then sprinkle with Parmesan or Pecorino Romano, a drizzle of olive oil, and a pinch of flaky sea salt.

 Let us know your thoughts!